aliyun/aliyun-log-log4j2-appender/README.md

 Apache Log4j2 is an upgrade to Log4j that provides significant improvements over its predecessor, Log4j 1.x.
 You can control the destination of the log through Log4j2.
 It can be console, file, GUI components, socket, NT event log, syslog.
 You can control the output format for each log as well.
 You can control the generation process of the log through log level.
 The most interesting thing is you can complete the above things through a configuration file and without any code modification.

 You can set the destination of your log to AliCloud Log Service through `Aliyun Log Log4j2 Appender`.
-But it is important to note that `Aliyun Log Log4j2 Appender` doesn't support cofigure log's output format.
 The format of the log in AliCloud Log Service is as follows:
 ```
 level: ERROR
-location: com.aliyun.openservices.log.log4j2.example.Log4j2AppenderExample.main(Log4j2AppenderExample.java:18)
+location: com.aliyun.openservices.log.logback.example.LogbackAppenderExample.main(LogbackAppenderExample.java:18)
 message: error log
+throwable: java.lang.RuntimeException: xxx
 thread: main
 time: 2018-01-02T03:15+0000
+log: 2018-01-02 11:15:29,682 ERROR [main] com.aliyun.openservices.log.logback.example.LogbackAppenderExample: error log
 __source__: xxx
 __topic__: yyy
 ```